rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/upgrade-63-to-65.md

 Perform actions from the previous section &ndash; subsections **(g)** to **(k)**, then:

-After reboot into the upgraded system...
+After rebooting into the upgraded system...

 ```
 OpenBSD 6.5 (GENERIC.MP) #3: Sat Apr 13 14:48:43 MDT 2019